Lux slam, pitcher Urías 3 RBIs send Dodgers past Giants 11-5

 Urías (7-1) struck out 10 over six stellar innings to beat San Francisco for the first time in 10 career starts and 16 appearances after three no-decisions in 2020.
 He hit a two-run double in the second and an RBI single in the Dodgers’ seven-run third that chased starter Anthony DeSclafani (4-2) after 54 pitches.

-With four hits this season, Urías has already set a career high.
+With two hits on the day, Urías has already set a career high with four this season.
 He delivered his third double-digit strikeout game of the year, didn’t walk a batter and gave up three hits and two runs in all.

 “Julio, he’s a veteran big league pitcher now — and there’s no more project, there’s no more prospect,” Dodgers manager Dave Roberts said.

 Lux hit his second career slam after his first came Tuesday against Arizona.
-Max Muncy hit a full-count homer in the fourth, going deep for a second straight day.
+Max Muncy had a full-count homer in the fourth, going deep for a second straight day.

-Yoshi Tsutsugo, Matt Beaty and Chris Taylor added RBI singles for the reigning World Series champions.

-Mike Yastrzemski hit a two-run double in the eighth and Donovan Solano had a sacrifice fly for the Giants.

-San Francisco lost its third straight game following a five-game winning streak.
+Mike Yastrzemski hit a two-run double in the eighth and Donovan Solano had a sacrifice fly for the Giants, who lost their third straight game following a five-game winning streak.

+“We got beat every which way in this series,” Giants manager Gabe Kapler said.
+“They made more pitches than us, they got more big hits than us, they played better defense, converted more plays into outs than we did.”

 DeSclafani, who won his previous two starts, yielded 10 runs — all earned — on nine hits in 2 2/3 innings.

+He is one of three Giants pitchers since at least 1906 to allow 10 or more earned runs against the Dodgers, joining Jim Barr (10) on July 3, 1977, and Max Lanier (10) on April 19, 1952, according to Sportradar.

 PUJOLS’ IMPACT